 Pilgrimage to Japan

-including trekking the Ancient Trail of Kumano Kudo, Temple stays Mt Koya, Nara & Kyoto with Venerable Kartson
+including walking the Ancient Trail of Kumano Kudo, temple stay Mt Koya, visits to Nara & Kyoto with Venerable Kartson

 Next is Mt Koya which is home to an active monastic centre founded twelve centuries ago as well as being the headquarters of the Shingon Buddhist sect.
 Situated on a small plain at the top of Mount Koya, the Monastery is a deeply spiritual complex of temples, halls and pagodas.
 Surrounded by a thick forest of massive cedars, it is a serene place for reflection and contemplation.
 There is also a women’s pilgrimage circuit which you may wish to complete during your stay.

 Next we travel to historical Kyoto, full of shrines and temples, followed by walking the ancient pilgrimage trail of Kumano Kodo at the most stunning time of year with the autumn leaves in full colour.

 Our walk is very ﬂexible with shortcut options.
 Without the short-cuts we will walk 54km over four days, however with two insider guides supporting the group you will not be alone, whichever option you choose to take.
 The walk can be strenuous at times, but you will have the luxury of only carrying a day-pack each day.